Sharon Claydon: Politics

-Parliamentary career

 In July 2012, Claydon announced she would run for ALP preselection in the seat of Newcastle following the retirement of Sharon Grierson.
 At the time she was described by the Newcastle Herald as "a popular figure in the local branches, particularly in the party's left faction, and is well connected with the ALP hierarchy after serving for several years on the powerful NSW Labor administrative committee".
 She was elected to the House of Representatives at the 2013 federal election.

 Claydon has been on the speaker's panel since 2015.
 She has also been deputy chair of the joint select committee into the National Redress Scheme and the House standing committee on social policy and legal affairs.
 In this role, she has been an advocate for victims of institutional abuse, raising awareness that as of early 2021, only 51 people had received compensation payouts out of 2728 applications.
 She is a member of the Labor Left faction.

-In July 2022, following the ALP's victory at the 2022 election, Claydon was chosen as the party's nominee for Deputy Speaker of the House of Representatives.
+On 26 July 2022, following the ALP's victory at the 2022 election, Claydon was chosen as the party's nominee for Deputy Speaker of the House of Representatives.
+She was re-elected to this position on 22 July 2025, during the sitting of the 48th Parliament.